 Early Origins of the Hinsull family

 Important Dates for the Hinsull family

 This web page shows only a small excerpt of our Hinsull research.
-Another 139 words (10 lines of text) covering the years 1300, 1628, 1673, 1663, 1608, 1679, 1663, 1618 and 1700 are included under the topic Early Hinsull History in all our PDF Extended History products and printed products wherever possible.
+Another 70 words (5 lines of text) covering the years 1300, 1628, 1673, 1663, 1608, 1679, 1663, 1618 and 1700 are included under the topic Early Hinsull History in all our PDF Extended History products and printed products wherever possible.

 Hinsull Spelling Variations

 Until the dictionary, an invention of only the last few hundred years, the English language lacked any comprehensive system of spelling rules.
 Consequently, spelling variations in names are frequently found in early Anglo-Saxon and later Anglo-Norman documents.
 One person's name was often spelled several different ways over a lifetime.
 The recorded variations of Hinsull include Henshaw, Henshall, Henshawe and others.